 We’ve discussed the idea that the human inferiority complex could drive our belief that aliens from another planet are intelligent beyond our comprehension, but we’ve never discussed the basis of our comprehension.
 The natural instinct when discussing intellect is to gauge it by comparing it to our own.
 We could achieve some level of comparative analysis by giving the aliens an I.Q. test, but we might consider that an unfair standard by which to judge someone or something from another planet, depending on the test.
 Another definition of intelligence might be the ability of a being to harness their surroundings to use them for a designed purpose.
 An example of this might be when humans use every natural and manmade element at their disposal to create a product.
 When an alien aircraft lands on earth will the product that transports them be born of greater intelligence or just different intelligence, based on different elements from their home planet?

 Are individual, modern comedians funnier than the comedians of, say, the 1930’s?
 Or are they just different?
-When we watch Abbot and Costello today, we probably don’t find them as hilarious as we once did.
+When we watch Abbot and Costello today, we probably don’t find them as hilarious as our grandparents did.
 A current teen, who has an altogether different frame of reference, might not even find them humorous.
 Some comedy is timeless, such as the Who’s on First? routine, but Abbot and Costello had a different frame of reference, a different base, and a different mainframe from which they operated.

 Is a Jimmy Fallon that much funnier than Jack Benny was, or is the comedy of a Jimmy Fallon more of a product of a different era that Jack Benny helped define in some ways?
 If we were able to flip them around on the timeline, and Jack Benny was everything the modern Jimmy Fallon is, would we regard Fallon as funnier than Benny?
 This switch would have to incorporate the time and place elements of comedy, the influences that led Fallon to the stage, and all of the prior comedians who changed the face of comedy prior to Fallon.
 If we incorporated all that into a more modern Jack Benny, would we regard him as funnier than a 1960’s Jimmy Fallon?